pulumi/docs/content/docs/console/account/saml/_index.md

 `https://api.pulumi.com/login/{orgName}/sso/saml/acs`

-...where `{orgName}` in the above URL is where your org's URL friendly name must be entered.
+`{orgName}` in the previous URL is where your org's URL friendly name must be entered.
 The org name is case-sensitive.
 This means, if your org's Pulumi login name is ACME-corp, then you must use the name exactly as-is in the above URL as well.
 You can find your org's Pulumi login name from the URL when you navigate to it in the [Pulumi Console](https://app.pulumi.com).